kilam8900/Custom-Kernel-SM-A325F/Documentation/driver-api/usb/usb.rst

 USB-Standard Types
 ==================

-In ``include/uapi/linux/usb/ch9.h`` you will find the USB data types defined in chapter 9 of the USB specification.
+In ``<linux/usb/ch9.h>`` you will find the USB data types defined in chapter 9 of the USB specification.
 These data types are used throughout USB, and in APIs including this host side API, gadget APIs, usb character devices and debugfs interfaces.
-That file is itself included by ``include/linux/usb/ch9.h``, which also contains declarations of a few utility routines for manipulating these data types; the implementations are in ``drivers/usb/common/common.c``.

-.. kernel-doc:: drivers/usb/common/common.c
+.. kernel-doc:: include/linux/usb/ch9.h
-   :export:

-In addition, some functions useful for creating debugging output are defined in ``drivers/usb/common/debug.c``.
+   :internal:

 .. _usb_header: